dorinrojas/CABANAnet_Microbiome_Analysis/docs/Class_4/Class4.md

 GENOME QUALITY ASSESSMENT OPTIONS:
   --ignoreGenomeQuality
-                        Don't run checkM or do any quality filtering.
+                        Dont run checkM or do any quality filtering.
 NOT RECOMMENDED!
 This is useful for use with bacteriophages or eukaryotes or things where checkM scoring does not work.
 Will only choose genomes based on length and N50 (default: False) --genomeInfo GENOMEINFO